14th.: By How You Word It (Matthew)

 She knew that Jesus could remove a devil living in her daughter.

-She came to the door of the house where he stayed, crying to him for help.
+She came to the door of the house where he stayed.

 So they came to Jesus, asking him to send her away.
 Because the disciples came to him, Jesus answered,